V-Sekai/godot-network-rollback/README.md

 ![Screenshot of "Rollback" section in Project Settings](assets/screenshots/project_settings.png)

-- **Max Buffer Size**: The number of state frames to keep in the buffer.
+- **Max Buffer Size**: The number of state and input frames to keep in the buffer.
 This defines the maximum number of ticks that the game can rollback.
-- **Ticks To Calculate Advantage**: The number of ticks we collect advantage calculations from each peer before calculating an average, and possibly skipping some frames so that other clients can catch up.
+- **Ticks To Calculate Advantage**: The number of ticks that we collect advantage calculations from each peer before calculating an average, and possibly skipping some frames so that other clients can catch up.
 - **Input Delay**: The number of frames of input delay.
 - **Ping Frequency**: The number of seconds between each ping.
 - **Interpolation**: If enabled, we'll do 1 tick of interpolation.
 This